postgresml/postgresml/pgml-docs/docs/guides/installation.md

     | 13                     | 3.8                | [Python 3.8 64-bit](https://www.python.org/ftp/python/3.8.10/python-3.8.10-macos11.pkg) |

     All Python.org installers for Mac OS are [available here](https://www.python.org/downloads/macos/).
 You can also get more details about this in the Postgres.app [documentation](https://postgresapp.com/documentation/plpython.html).

+=== ":material-linux: Linux"

+    Each Ubuntu/Debian distribution comes with its own version of PostgreSQL, the simplest way is to install it from Aptitude:

+    ```bash
+    $ sudo apt-get install -y postgresql-plpython3-12 python3 python3-pip postgresql-12
+    ```

 === ":material-microsoft-windows: Windows"